-DR. LEIGH ANNE HARDEN is an assistant professor of biology at Benedictine University (BenU), Lisle, IL.
+DR. LEIGH ANNE HARDEN is an associate professor of biology at Benedictine University (BenU), Lisle, IL.
 She is an integrative ecologist and has been involved in the research and conservation of reptiles and amphibians since 2005.
 She received her B.S. in Biology from Davidson College, NC in 2007 and received her Ph.D. in Marine Biology from UNC-Wilmington in 2013 with Dr. Amanda Southwood Williard.
 Before coming to BenU in 2015, she was a Postdoctoral Research and Teaching Associate position at Loyola University Chicago in the Milanovich Lab.
 The Harden Lab continues to collaborate with The Milanovich Lab @ LUC studying amphibians and reptiles.

 CURRENT LAB STUDENTS: